Cleaning Business Insurance and Bonding

 Third-party property damage

-If a house cleaner or janitor accidentally breaks an industrial floor cleaner on loan from another company, the third-party property coverage included in your general liability insurance could help pay for the cost of repairing or replacing it.
-If there is a disagreement about the cost of a repair, general liability can cover attorney’s fees, judgments, and other legal expenses if a client takes you to court.
+If there is a disagreement about the cost of a repair, public liability insurance for cleaners can cover attorney’s fees, judgments, and other legal costs if a client takes you to court.

 Advertising injuries